Practice Essentials

 Pityriasis alba

-Ultrastructural studies in patients with pityriasis alba have noted that despite reduced pigment in lesional skin, there is no difference in melanocytes between lesional and nonlesional skin in the same patient, although this finding is still under debate.
+Ultrastructural studies in patients with pityriasis alba have noted that despite reduced pigment in lesional skin, there is no difference in melanocytes between lesional and nonlesional skin in the same patient, though this finding has been a subject of debate.
 Degenerative changes in melanocytes and reduced keratonocyte melanosomes have also been noted.
-[15]
+[13]

 Extensive pityriasis alba